-Table 3, Network Settings
+Table 4.
+Network Settings

-Static IP Identifies the IP address assigned to the appliance.
+IP Address Identifies the IP address assigned to the appliance.
 Netmask Identifies the subnetwork subdivision of an IP net- work.
 Gateway Identifies the address, or route, for the default gate- way.
 VLAN ID Identifies the Virtual Local Area Network (VLAN) for this appliance.
 Values range from 0 to 4094.

-VLAN Priority Identifies the priority of the network traffic on the VLAN.
+Table 4.
+Network Settings (Continued) VLAN Priority Identifies the priority of the network traffic on the VLAN.
 Priority can range from 0 through 7.

-Table 3, Network Settings (Continued) NTP Server Identifies the IP address or the domain name of the Network Time Protocol (NTP) Server.
+NTP Server Identifies the IP address or the domain name of the Network Time Protocol (NTP) Server.
 Note: This field is only editable when Standalone Operation is enabled.
 TFTP Server Identifies the host name or IP address of the Trivial File Transfer Protocol (TFTP) server.
 The specified TFTP server can be used to automati- cally set this device's Configuration settings via the Get Configuration from Server button.
-If DHCP Server Override (see below) is set to "Yes", this value will be auto-configured via DHCP option 66, assuming the DHCP server has been configured to provide option 66.
+If TFTP Server from DHCP (see below) is set to "Yes", this value will be auto-configured via DHCP option 66, assuming the DHCP server has been configured to provide option 66.
 For details, see the documenta- tion for your DHCP server.
 Note: A TFTP server runs on the Nyquist server on port 69 (the standard TFTP port) and the optional Nyquist DHCP service automatically provides this TFTP address via option 66.
-Note: If this value is unspecified, the DHCP Server Override will automatically be set to "Yes", this field will become read-only, and DHCP will be used to con- figure this setting.
-To change this value, the DHCP Server Override setting must be set to No, which makes the field editable.
+Note : If this value is unspecified, the TFTP Server from DHCP will automatically be set to "Yes", this field will become read- only, and DHCP will be used to configure this setting.
+To change this value, the TFTP Server from DHCP setting must be set to No, which makes the field editable.
 Note: This setting is not available when Standalone Operation is enabled.
-DHCP Server Override "Yes" means the device will use the DHCP option 66 value to retrieve an address for the TFTP Server from DHCP.
+TFTP Server from DHCP "Yes" means the device will use the DHCP option 66 value to retrieve an address for the TFTP Server from DHCP.
 "No" means the device will ignore the DHCP option 66 value and use the manually configured value of the TFTP Server (see above).
 Note: This setting is not available when Standalone Operation is enabled.
+DHCP Enabled Indicates if the device is enabled to use DHCP to retrieve its IP configuration.
+Reboot Appliance Indicates that this appliance should reboot when the Save button is clicked.